AmitOverflowCode/php_mysqlOO/README.md

-# mysqli_connect
+# PHP mysqli Object oriented interface
-Connecting to MySQL db using mysqli method.
+Connecting to MySQL db using mysqli Object oriented method.
 The secure way to connect to a MySQL db using mysqli with PHP.